Groestlcoin/groestlcoind-status-bash/README.md

 * IP - the IP address of your bitcoin node

 And of cause you can adjust the HTML template _status_template_.
+In the template you can use all the variables that you have set in the configuration section and all the values that are returned by _bitcoin-cli getinfo_.
+Usefull parameters are:

+* version
+* protocolversion
+* blocks
+* connections
+* difficulty

+These are set as shell variables so insert them as ${variable}.

+## Important

+As the templates is evaluated by the shell, properly escape all double quotes.

 ## Licensing

 * Copyright (c) 2015 [Martin Meier](http://www.edv-beratung-meier.de)